-Florence, the home of the Renaissance and the capital of Tuscany serves even to this day as Italy’s center for art and culture.
-After you have your Florence hotel you’ll be ready to explore the city that produced the great Donatello, Leonardo, and Michelangelo and continues to inspire in art, fashion, architecture, and cuisine.
+There are so may things to do in Florence, the home of the Renaissance and the capital of Tuscany.
+It is to this day Italy’s center for art and culture.
+Florence is where Botticelli, Brunelleschi, Donatello, Ghiberti, Giotto, Leonardo da Vinci, Michelangelo all left their mark on the city’s art and architecture, and changed art history forever.
+Dante and Petrarch changed literature forever.
+After you have your Florence hotel you’ll be ready to explore the city that continues to inspire art, fashion, architecture, and cuisine.
 Florence is a shopper’s paradise in fine leathers, jewelry, clothing, and art, attracting business and leisure travelers from across the globe.
+Foodies of course dream of the culinary tradition.
 Below we have listed Florence’s sightseeing highlights and provided a Florence walking map to help you find your way while touring Florence independently.
-Click here for day tours of Florence’s museums and highlights.
+Click Florence day tours for excursions and guided tours of the museums and sightseeing highlights.
 In between these main Florence sightseeing highlights there are plenty of little streets to explore, shops to browse, and wandering to be done.
 Buon viaggio.

 A – Piazza di Santa Maria Novella